 Development of Archegonium

-Like the antheridium, the archegonium of Marchantia also develops from a single superficial cell on the dorsal surface of the young receptacle in an acropetal manner, called the archegonial initial.
-The superficial cell lies close to the apical cell.
+- Like the antheridium, the archegonium of Marchantia also develops from a single superficial cell on the dorsal surface of the young receptacle in an acropetal manner, called the archegonial initial.

-The conical-shaped archegonial initial becomes conspicuous and enlarges in size.
+- The conical-shaped archegonial initial becomes conspicuous and enlarges in size.
 It divides transversely into an upper primary archegonial cell (outer cell) and a lower primary stalk cell (basal cell).

-The primary stalk cell undergoes a few irregular divisions to form a short but distinct multicellular stalk of the archegonium.
-The primary archegonial cell enlarges and divides by three successive intercalary walls or periclinal vertical walls, resulting in the formation of three sterile peripheral initials and a fourth fertile median cell, the primary axial cell.
-The primary axial cell slightly overtops the peripheral initials.
+- The primary archegonial cell enlarges and divides by three successive intercalary walls or periclinal vertical walls, resulting in the formation of three sterile peripheral initials and a fourth fertile median cell, the primary axial cell.

-Each of the three peripheral initials divides by an anticlinal vertical division to form six jacket initials or envelope cells.
-In this way, the primary axial cell gets surrounded by jacket initials or envelope cells.
-Six jacket initials divide transversely into six jacket cells of the upper tier and six jacket cells of the lower tier.
+- Six jacket initials divide transversely into six jacket cells of the upper tier and six jacket cells of the lower tier.

-The upper tier is called neck initials, and it divides by repeated transverse divisions to form a tube-like neck.
-The neck of the archegonium is one cell thick.
-The cells of the neck are arranged in six vertical rows, and each row consists of six to nine cells.
-The lower tier is called venter initials, and it is also divided by repeated transverse divisions to form a single wall layer of the swollen venter.
+- The lower tier is called venter initials, and it is also divided by repeated transverse divisions to form a single wall layer of the swollen venter.

-Simultaneously, the primary axial cell divides transversely and unequally to form a large lower central cell and a small upper primary cover cell.
-The central cell divides into a lower primary venter cell and an upper primary neck canal cell.
+- Simultaneously, the primary axial cell divides transversely and unequally to form a large lower central cell and a small upper primary cover cell.

-The primary neck canal cell undergoes a series of transverse divisions and forms a row of about eight thin-walled neck canal cells.
-The primary ventral cell divides by an unequal transverse division to form an upper small venter canal cell and a lower large egg.
+- The primary ventral cell divides by an unequal transverse division to form an upper small venter canal cell and a lower large egg.

-The primary cover cell divides into two successive vertical divisions at right angles to each other, forming four cover cells which develop the mouth of the archegonium.
+- The primary cover cell divides into two successive vertical divisions at right angles to each other, forming four cover cells which develop the mouth of the archegonium.

 Structure of Archegonium